robotman.com.au

 Tip: Cars that use gears will go faster.
 A big gear on the motor and a small gear on the wheel will make the wheel turn faster.
 To use gears, the wheel's axel can't go through the motor's hole.

-SAMPLE PROGRAMMING
+SAMPLE PROGRAMMING (Older icon-based coding)

 The program is designed to drop the vertical jousting stick, to make it horizontal, then follow the line.